G-Core/FastEdge-examples/github-actions/README.md

 Based on the current tag and the previous tag it is able to download the previous release asset.

-From here it does git-diff checks on each defined apllication to see if there are any changes in the code.
+From here it does git-diff checks on each defined application to see if there are any changes in the code.

 If it finds a change it will rebuild the wasm, if no changes are detected it simply copies the binary from the previous release into the current release.